jeffThompson/Design3/README.md

 Reading discussion, ideation session on major project theme

 **Homework**
 Initial project findings: gather materials, images, textures, and inspiration surrounding your project's area of focus.
 Please bring at least 50 things; no fewer than 10 should be physical objects, but more would be very much encouraged.
 Everything should be printed – videos and interactive media should be shown as an indicative screenshot (or multiple screenshots on one page).
+You can combine multiple things (images, screenshots, scans, etc) onto one page, but think about the layout as a design decision too.

 \- \- \-